European, global and intercultural dimension in curriculum development

 Jean Monnet teaching and research activities in higher education institutions take the form of the following Actions:

-- Jean Monnet Modules: They are short teaching programmes or courses in the field of EU studies.
-Each Module has a minimum duration of 40 teaching hours and may concentrate on one particular discipline in European studies or be multidisciplinary in approach.
+• Jean Monnet Modules: short teaching programmes or courses in the field of EU studies.
+Each Module has a minimum duration of 40 teaching hours and may concentrate on one particular discipline in European studies or be multidisciplinary in approach: they may include general or introductory courses on EU topics, specialised education on the evolution of the EU, and fully recognized summer or intensive courses.
 Modules can be developed in a higher education institution in any country in the world, and in case the institution is located in an Erasmus+ Programme Country, it must hold an Erasmus Charter for Higher Education.

-- Jean Monnet Chairs: They are teaching posts with a specialisation in EU studies for university professors or senior lecturers.
+• Jean Monnet Chairs: teaching posts with a specialisation in EU studies for university professors or senior lecturers.
 Teachers must provide a minimum of 90 teaching hours per academic year and a Chair can deepen teaching in EU studies, promote research on EU subjects, or provide in-depth teaching on EU matters for future professionals.
-Applications must be submitted by higher education institutions; professors/lecturers cannot apply directly.
+Applications must be submitted by higher education institutions (which must also possess an Erasmus Charter for Higher Education); professors/lecturers cannot apply directly.

-- Jean Monnet Networks: They foster the creation and development of consortia of international players (higher education institutions, centres of excellence, departments, teams, individual experts, etc.) in the area of EU studies.
-They realise a broad range of activities, such as, for example, gathering and promoting information, enhancing cooperation between higher education institutions and other relevant bodies, or exchanging knowledge, expertise and good practices.
+• Jean Monnet Networks: foster the creation and development of consortia of international players (higher education institutions, centres of excellence, departments, teams, individual experts, etc.) in the area of EU studies.
+These networks develop a broad range of activities, such as, for example, gathering and promoting information, enhancing cooperation between higher education institutions and other relevant bodies, or exchanging knowledge, expertise and good practices.
 These projects have a duration of three years.

 Cooperation Partnerships

-Among the support to organizations, Erasmus+ offers Cooperation Partnerships which entail transnational projects to develop and transfer innovative practices as well as promoting cooperation, peer learning and exchanges of experience in the fields of education, training and youth.
+Within the economic support for organizations, Erasmus+ offers Key Action 2-KA2: Cooperation Opportunities, which involve transnational projects to develop and transfer innovative practices, as well as promote collaboration, peer learning, and the exchange of experiences in the fields of education, training, and youth.

 Two types of partnerships are offered: